July 11, 2006

 In the study, investigators at Scripps Research found infectious misfolded prion protein in heart muscle.
 Although several types of protein are known to form heart amyloid, this is the first time prion protein amyloid in heart tissue had been identified.

-After making this surprising finding, Scripps Research investigators secured the help of Kirk Knowlton, M.D., chief of UCSD’s division of cardiology, and Kirk Peterson, M.D., UCSD professor of medicine.
+After making this surprising finding, Scripps Research investigators secured the help of Kirk Knowlton, MD, chief of UC San Diego's division of cardiology, and Kirk Peterson, MD, UC San Diego professor of medicine.
 They investigated the effect of prion protein amyloid on mouse heart function, discovering that it decreased the heart’s ability to pump blood.

 "The findings in this paper are important from a cardiovascular perspective since they provide the first experimental model in which we can study cardiac amyloidosis, a frequently life-threatening illness that causes impairment of heart function.
 In addition, the paper identifies another potentially infectious cause of heart disease," said Knowlton.